Raptors hold on to beat Bucks in Game 6, advance to next round

 The fan base in Milwaukee had its attention very much divided Thursday night, between the Bucks and what their beloved Green Bay Packers would do in the ongoing NFL Draft.
 Still, chants of ‘MIL-WAU-KEE’ opened the night.
 To poke fun at the Raps’ frequent references about ‘repping the 6ix’, the Milwaukee fans circulated a giant flag with their area code – 414.
 They were about to have plenty of reason to get loud.

-The crowd went nuts for the Bucks’ opening 8-2 run – all buckets courtesy of the Greek Freak, and relished the sight of the Raps calling frantically for an early timeout.
+The crowd went nuts for the Bucks’ opening 8-2 run – all buckets courtesy of the Greek Freak, and relished the sight of Toronto coach Dwane Casey calling frantically for an early timeout.

 All the talk early in this series was about the challenge of dealing with Milwaukee’s length.
 Yet, the Raptors saved the series by going small – swapping a big man out of the starting lineup for a winger.
 For a third straight game, the Raptors started Norman Powell instead of Jonas Valanciunas.